laberning/openrowingmonitor/docs/rower_settings.md

 * Setting up a more detailed logging for a better insight into Open Rowing Monitor

+* Setting GPIO parameters to get a clean signal (general settings)

 * Critical parameters you must change or review for noise reduction

 * Critical parameters you must change or review for stroke detection